gepstein23/PokerHighHandSimulator/README.md

 | Run       | Description                                                                                                 | Options                                                                                                                               | Results   | Comments          |
 |-----------|-------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|-----------|----------------------|
 | [B](https://github.com/gepstein23/PokerHighHandSimulator/blob/master/results/runB_output.txt)         | 10000 HHs, 8 players, Equal 1 NLH/PLO tables, PLO turn restriction, 22233 qualifier NLH/PLO | `--numNlhTables 1 --numPloTables 1 --ploTurnRestriction` |   NLH 37.97%, PLO 61.90%     | PLO has an advantage even with the turn restriction.
 But maybe this turn restriction combined with PLO-specific minimum qualifier can produce a fairness equilibrium for all # players (certainly not but let's research the numbers anyways)       |
-|

 #### 3) Continuously updated minimum qualifiers for PLO integrated with [PokerAtlas TableCaptain™](https://www.pokeratlas.com/info/table-captain)
 What if a system could be put in place where the HH minimum qualifier for PLO is automatically/continuously updated using data from TableCaptain about how many players of each type are currently playing.
-To accomplish this, a top-layer program must be implemented which tests different minimum PLO qualifiers for the given # of players until the fair qualifier is found.
+To accomplish this, a top-layer function must be implemented which tests different minimum PLO qualifiers for the given # of players until the fair qualifier is found.
-*Maybe*: We will keep a saved file to be re-used on future runs of known player # configurations' fair qualifiers -- in order to optimize the performance of this feature.
+*Maybe*: We will keep a save file to be re-used on future runs of known player # configurations' fair qualifiers -- in order to optimize the performance of this feature (output duplicates automatically & pick proximity starting qualifiers to test).
+After some time, this function would have `O(1)` execution time for most all realistic player # combinations.

 ## Program Implementation Details